chinsingh/notes/docs/Feature Vector.md

 Input to a machine learning model.

-Its a n-dimensional vector of different parameters fed to a ML model.
+Its a n-dimensional vector(matrix) of different parameters fed to a ML model.
 Each parameters represent different properties which can be useful for classification.